-Lyons Woods Loop Trail is a 2 mile lightly trafficked loop trail located near Waukegan, IL that features beautiful wild flowers and is good for all skill levels.
+Lyons Woods Loop Trail is a 2 mile lightly trafficked loop trail located near Waukegan, Illinois that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash